-This Gluten-Free Green Bean Casserole features tender green beans smothered in a rich mushroom cream sauce and then topped with crispy fried onions.
-This recipe is made without a roux or canned soup making.
-The perfect balance of easy and flavorful.
+This Gluten-Free Green Bean Casserole recipe skips the canned soup in favor of a rich mushroom cream sauce thickened with cream cheese.
+You can use fresh or frozen green beans, and of course, it is topped with the best crispy gluten-free fried onions.
+This recipe is made without a roux or canned soup, making it the perfect balance of easy and flavorful.

 This post may include affiliate links.
 Please read my disclosure policy.

 I'm a huge fan of all the classic Thanksgiving side dishes.
-And I have made them all gluten-free, sweet potato casserole, GF stuffing, and my favorite cranberry sauce.
-Grab a slice of turkey and a GF dinner roll, let's get this party started.
+And I have made them all GF as part of my Thanksgiving recipe series.
+This includes gluten free sweet potato casserole, GF stuffing, and my favorite cranberry sauce.
+Grab a slice of turkey and a gluten free crescent roll, let's get this party started.

 Jump to:

-This gluten-free version is made entirely without flour, but don't worry I didn't compromise that delicious thick and creamy texture.
-Instead, I used the same trick from my mushrooms with chestnuts recipe, it uses dried mushrooms to thicken the sauce.
+This gluten-free version is made entirely without flour, but don't worry, I didn't compromise that delicious, thick, and creamy texture.
+Instead, I combined techniques from my Madeira mushroom recipe and my gluten free potato soup.

 🧾Ingredient Notes